vnandan/friends-on-app/README.md

 The OAUTH-2.0 spec is now available (to some, untested extent).

-Currently, only Facebook has a concrete OAUTH provider.
+Currently, only Facebook and Google has a concrete OAUTH provider.

 To set parameters for oauth providers, like the client-secret and client-id, add them to the config like so: